 I passed the exams at Bradford Technical College eventually obtaining a Higher National Certificate (HNC ) in electrical engineering the equivalent today to a university degree.

 Sadly Frank died in 2006 but I am still in touch with Bob who married Alice and live in Keighley.
-Melvyn – Leeds, Neil – on his own Greek island, (sadly Neil died from cancer in 2016).
-Trevor happily married in Japan, Alan with his craft business in Braford, Eric who married Joan now resides in Halifax.
-Joan sadly passing away in 2006.
+Melvyn – Leeds.
+Neil – on his own Greek island, (sadly Neil died from cancer in 2016).
+Trevor happily married in Japan.
+Alan with his craft business in Bradford, Eric who married Joan.
+Joan sadly passing in 2006.
+Eric passing in September 2021.
+Dearest Eric never got over the loss of his beloved Joan.
 Jimmy at Holme Wood Estate in Bradford.
-Dot Smith who is still working at the family business in Brighouse, Pat Wells – Florida.
+Dot now retired from the family business in Brighouse.
+Pat Wells – Florida.
 I would love to hear the whereabouts of Mavis, Dianne, Kath, Judith, Sue and the beautiful Sandra Lake.

 In the summer of 1962 Kaldy, Melvyn, Bob, Eric, George and myself went to Butlins in Filey, North Yorkshire for a holiday for a week.
 We had our photo taken in the Pig and Whistle Bar.